 Luis Ruiz, BS – Graduate Student

-Luis Ruiz is a UM Postbac Research Education Program (PREP) Scholar from St. Louis, Missouri.
+Luis Ruiz is a PhD student in Biomedical Engineering from St. Louis, Missouri.
 Luis earned his BS in Biomedical Engineering from Washington University in St. Louis in May 2020.
 His current research concentrates on modeling clinical pudendal nerve stimulation, a neurostimulation therapy targeting bladder dysfunction.
 The goal of his research is to deepen our understanding of the underlying mechanisms of this therapy, leading to enhanced patient outcomes.